openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Authorization Request {#credential-request}

 A credential authorization request is an OAuth 2.0 Authorization request as defined in section 4.1.1 of [@!RFC6749], which requests to grant access to the credential endpoint as defined in (#credential-endpoint).
-It also follows the recommendations given in [@!I-D.ietf-OAuth 2.0-security-topics].
+It also follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

 There are two possible ways to make a credential authorization request.
 One way is to use of the `authorization_details` request parameter as defined in (#authorization-details) with one or more authorization details objects of type `openid_credential`.
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).